wladimirguerra/autocomplete/questions.md

 A good practice is to respect a rule that a `PureComponent` child must be always a `PureComponent`.

-## 3. Descrybe 3 ways to pass _information_ from a component to its parent
+## 3. Describe 3 ways to pass _information_ from a component to its parent

 ### Throught a callback property